adrianmarino19/HM-analytics/README.md

 The project is built from four components:

-1. A frontend built with Streamlit, which allows users to register and login, but most importantly to view and manipulate data visualizations regarding the customers, articles, and transactions data.
+1. A frontend built with Streamlit, which allows users to register and login, but most importantly to <b>view and manipulate data visualizations regarding the customers, articles, and transactions data</b>.
 Additionally, there is a .streamlit config folder which personalizes the theme of the application.
 2. A backend API built with Flask, which handles user authentication and serves data to the frontend from the database in JSON format via HTTP GET requests.
 3. Google Cloud SQL-based MySQL database with four tables: customers, articles, transactions, and users (containing the credentials for login information).
-4. User authentication and registration, which stores user information in the users table within database and verifies credentials during login.
+4. User authentication and registration, which stores user information withindatabase and verifies credentials when login.

 Both the frontend and backend are hosted on Google App Engine, ensuring a seamless link between the two components.
 To reduce loading times, the application limits the number of rows retrieved to 1000 rows each.

-<p><b>Please beware</b> that the link doesn't apply the registration and login.
-However, by running the application locally, the code does include this two features.<p>
+<p><b>Please beware that for ease-of-use reasons, the link doesn't include the registration and login</b>.
+However, by running the application locally, the code does include these two features.<p>

 <h2>🔗 Project Links and User Credentials </h2>